ajakubek/python-llist/docs/index.rst

       Argument *x* might be a :class:`dllistnode`.
 In that case a new node will be created and initialized with the value extracted from *x*.

+   .. method:: clear()

+      Remove all nodes from the list.

    .. method:: insert(x, [before])

       Add *x* to the right side of the list if *before* is not specified,